cityssm/contractor-prequal-system/docs/README.md

 Contractors are considered **Hire Ready** when they meet all of the following criteria:

+1. The contractor is a registered vendor with the City's Purchasing Division.

-1. The contractor is **approved by the City's Legal Department**.
+2. The contractor is **approved by the City's Legal Department**.

-2. The contractor has satisfied all **health and safety requirements**.
+3. The contractor has satisfied all **health and safety requirements**.

-3. The contractor has an account in **good standing with WSIB**.
+4. The contractor has an account in **good standing with WSIB**.

-4. The contractor has **current liability insurance** with a minimum amount of $2,000,000.
+5. The contractor has **current liability insurance** with a minimum amount of $2,000,000.

+## Where is _Contactor X_?

+Read only users are only able to see contractors that have been approved by City departments.
+If a contractor is not available, it likely does not have approval from one or more City departments.

 ## Where Can I Find Out More About the Application Process?